SoMa-Project/pick_and_place_benchmarking_framework/README.md

 The experimental setup consists of a storage and a delivery container and the objects to be manipulated.
 The containers must have an opening of exactly 60 x 40 cm (L x W) and a minimum height of 15 cm.
 For example, in our experiments we used a 60 x  40 x 18.4 cm Green Plus 6416 IFCO container for storage and a 60 x 40 x 36 cm custom-made container for delivery.

-TThe positioning of the robot and containers in the setup is free, and can vary between systems, as it highly depends on the reachability of the robotic arm and the available workspace.
+The positioning of the robot and containers in the setup is free, and can vary between systems, as it highly depends on the reachability of the robotic arm and the available workspace.
 The selected pose of the storage and delivery containers must be fixed with respect to a static coordinate frame, and must be included in the assessment report.

 ## Object set